 Add metadata describing the connector and its end service.
 For instructions, go to Add metadata.

 Prepare the connector artifacts.
-Follow the procedure in Prepare the connector artifacts.
+For instructions, go to Prepare the connector artifacts.

-A Microsoft certification engineer will provide feedback within two business days of your initial request.
+A Microsoft certification engineer will provide feedback within 1-2 weeks of your initial request.
 If the feedback requires an update to the connector, you'll need to submit an update to the pull request.
-Allow an extra two days for this.
+Allow an extra 1-2 weeks for this.
 If you need to troubleshoot swagger errors, go to Fix Swagger Validator errors.

 You'll retain ownership of your connector, and can accept or reject any changes to your connector.